odnal/OS-bootcamp/xv6-riscv/README.md

 This will be a repo that will sort of extend from the xv6 riscv based OS from MIT.
-However, most things will not be copy/pasta I want to explore the xv6 OS for educational purposes and use forge my own path.
+However, most things will not be copy/pasta I want to explore the xv6 OS for educational purposes and use it to forge my own path.
 So, however far I get the plan is for it to not really be an xv6 OS at all.
 It will be something UNIX like but with a twist on how I may naievly implement thigs.